port-labs/port-docs/docs/promote-scorecards/tutorial.md

 :::note
 When using the multiple update Scorecards `https://api.getport.io/v1/blueprints/{blueprint_identifier}/scorecards` PUT request, keep in mind that you will see a new `id` property.
 This is used via Port to identify the Scorecard in order to be able to update its properties
 :::

+:::note

+Delete Scorecard from Terraform is by using the `terraform destroy -target=port_scorecard.<resourceId>` command with the scorecard resource you want to delete.